Consensys/doc.rollups/docs/Reference/JSON-RPC.md

 ## `listMoneyOrderCreations`

-List all money orders for which you are the issuer.
+Lists all money orders for which you are the issuer.

 ### Parameters